PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Elution
 - Resuspend the beads in 62.5μL of [TES](TES.md) preheated at 65°C and incubate at 65°C for 10 min (vortex every 2 min or shake with the thermomixer).
-- Place the tube on magnet and Save the the supernatant in a DNA LoBind Tube.
+- Place the tube on magnet and **SAVE the the supernatant** in a DNA LoBind Tube.
 - Repeat the elution with fresh TES, pool the two elutions into the same tube.